qiubinglin/qiubinglin.github.io/_posts/2024-03-17-GPU Architecture.md

 A warp can access 128 bytes of continuous and aligned memory, which equals $Warpsize \times 4$, at a time.

 ### Latency and Throughput
-Compared to CPU, GPU has higher latency and higher throughput.
+Compared to CPU, GPU has higher latency but higher throughput.

 ## Threads switch
 Because of registers redundancy, GPU is able to switch threads by only swiching registers.